PedroCPereiraDev/VY_PubSub_API/README.md

 4) I went with a more straightfoward Dependency Injection implementation using the standard library from Microsoft.
 In future I could use other library or segregate the dependency injection in its own classes and methods.
 In this iteration, it was so simple it made sense to me that it should stay in the Program.cs

+5) Althought the core parts of the business logic are covered with unit tests, I would add more, specifically regarding the Controllers logic.

-5) The final improvement would be logs, specially in the exception handling block of the broker, where instead of throwing an aggregated exception, we could log the issue and keep the application alive.
+6) The final improvement would be more logs (although we use some in the controllers), specially in the exception handling block of the broker, where instead of throwing an aggregated exception, we could log the issue with some bigger level of detail and try to handle the situation in a way to keep the application alive.

 ## Feedback
 Feedback on improvement points, tips to implement the improvement list or just new ideas that can make this application better, more reliable, secure and performative are always welcome and will be discussed and iterated upon.
-Therefore, feel free to reach out to me. :)
+Therefore, feel free to reach out to me. 😊

 ## Maintainers
 | Name                | Github            | Role                               |